suptext/suptext.github.io/code/from/2024/07/26/building-quickset.md

 3. It needed to have very little computational overhead as to not block downstream tasks.

 Never before had I implemented such things.
-Just a as little did I know about the many that had gone before me solving these very issues.
+Just a as little did I know about the many that had gone before me solving these exact things.
-Although I had some experience with JavaScript at this time from building [Observable notebooks](https://observablehq.com) the year-and-a-half before, never did I make the jump from formalising the (often disorganised) notebooks into something more reusable.
+Although I had some experience with JavaScript at this time from building [Observable notebooks](https://observablehq.com) in the year-and-a-half before, never did I make the jump from formalising the (often disorganised) notebooks into something more reusable.
+For instance, why someone would use `classes` in their code eluded me.
+It just seemed a needlessly complex way to collect

 ### From note to notebook
 I felt comfortable enough with the language basics but it had been a long road to get there.